playmint/ds/contracts/src/maps/tutorial-room-1/README.md

     contracts-1  | | ready |
     contracts-1  | +-------+

-You can now open a web browser and navigate to [http://localhost:3000] to load the game.
+You can now open a web browser and navigate to [http://localhost:3000] to load the front page.

+From here you can select a zone, select Zone 1 as it will be owned by the deployer.

-You should see a blue world, with a single hex tile in the center and the **Welcome to Downstream** dialogue box:
+You should see a blue world, with a single hex tile in the center and the **Welcome to Zone 1** dialogue box:

 <img src="./readme-images/step1.png" width=200>

-## 2. Spawn a Unit
+## 2. Enter the Zone and Spawn a Unit

 First click the **Connect Wallet** button.
-Then, select **Burner**.
+Then, select **LocalDevAccount**.
+Then visit Zone 1 (Zone 1 will be owned by the LocalDevAccount)

 <img src="./readme-images/step2a.png" width=200>